brazilian-utils/python/README_EN.md

 ### format_cep

-This function takes a CEP (Postal Code) as input and, if it is a valid 8-digit CEP, formats it into the standard "12345-678" format.
+This function formats a brazillian postal code (CEP) in the standard format.
+It receives a CEP as input, removes all special characters, validates if the CEP is 8 digits long, and returns the standard format "12345-678" or only the numbers "12345678" if the parameters only_nums is setted as True.

 Args:

 - cep (str): The input CEP (Postal Code) to be formatted.

+- only_nums (bool): The default value is False, in case of the True value be inputed, the function will return a string with only numbers

 Returns: